ruby-grape/grape/UPGRADING.md

 #### Changes to routes when using `format`

-Now it's possible to call API with proper suffix when single `format` is defined.
-I. e.
+Version 0.10.0 has introduced a change via [#809](https://github.com/intridea/grape/pull/809) whereas routes no longer got file-type suffixes added if you declared a single API `format`.
+This has been reverted, it's now again possible to call API with proper suffix when single `format` is defined:

 ```ruby
 class API < Grape::API